Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 “My turn?”
 Vemik asked, hopefully.
 Xiù could tell he was *extra* excited by the way his tail twitched erratically and his entire body was taut, as if he was doing everything he could to contain himself.

-“...Uhm… new pilots---that’s people who fly things---they tend to crash into stuff.
+“...Uhm… new pilots - that’s people who fly things - they tend to crash into stuff.
 And we only have one of those,” she reminded him tactfully.

 Vemik’s crest *literally* fell.